Sefton Forward Moves On To A Higher Place

 At International, County and Club level his record is pretty impressive.

-the outbreak of the Second World War Jack volunteered for
+the outbreak of the Second World War Jack

 RAF aircrew and achieved the rank of Flight Sergeant as